-The contribution of the Council to the plan is recorded as an expense for the year.
+The contribution to the plan by the Council is recorded as an expense for the year.

 ii.
 The costs of insured benefits reflected in these financial statements are the Council's portion of the insurance premiums owed for coverage of employees during the period.